 Some people have made it to the Guinness Book of World Records while SCUBA Diving.
 Can you guess the right numbers to these impressive underwater performances?

 How about swimming with a whale shark up close?
-Exciting?
-How about swimming with a few hundred?!
-It is possible in Mexico!
+How about swimming with a few hundred?
+It is totally possible in Mexico.
 The highest number of Whale sharks in the world can be spotted off the coast of Mexico.

 Chasing coral is a recently released Netflix documentary about the rate that coral reefs are vanishing around the world.
 This quiz tests how much you know about coral reefs!

-Have you ever heard of DIR diving?
-The abbreviation DIR stands for Do It Right and I thought it was all about being a true rebel when it comes to safety standards.
-So what is DIR diving exactly?
+The abbreviation DIR stands for Do It Right but what is DIR diving exactly?
 Is it technical diving?
-Is it a mindset?
-Time to ask some DIR diving professionals!
+Is it breaking safety standards?
+Time to ask some DIR diving professionals